AngeliaZddl/CSE15L_Lab_Report/Lab_Report_2.md

 ### Description

-Before the change, the code will run an error if there is an open bracket following the link without a close one.
+Before the change, the code will run an error if there is an open bracket following the link without a close one since the `while` loop will keep looking for a close bracket and then go into an infinite loop, which causes the error--out of memory.
 To fix this error and return the links in the output, I add a if condition to check if there is a close bracket following the open bracket.
 If not, break the while loop and return the links before this open bracket.

 ***Thank you***